bquast/rddtools-article/README.md

 The package `rddtools` provides a unified framework for working with Regression Discontinuity Data in `R`.
-Functionality already available is several existing packages, such as `rdd` and `KernSmooth` can now easilty be utlised using the `rdd_data` framework, as well as several linking functions.
+Functionality already available is several existing packages, such as `rdd` and `KernSmooth` can now easily be utilised using the `rdd_data` framework, as well as several linking functions.

 In addition to this, new tools and algorithms are also implement, as well as various post-estimation robustness checks.